data-edu/tidyLPA/cran-comments.md

 ## Comments to maintainer

-This was in response to feedback on our last submission; we corrected the URLs.
+This was in response to feedback on our last submission; we corrected the URL.

 ## Test environments
 * local local Windows 10 install, R 3.6.1